EmiliosRichards/How-I-Adjusted-Garmin-GPS-Coordinates-using-Python/README.md

 ## Creating Replacement Data

 Before moving onto the main script, I needed to prepare the replacement data.
 This meant finding the coordinates of my run.
-For this I used https://www.gpsvisualizer.com/draw/, dropping pins at the disired location was quick and easy, after that, the corresponding coordinates could be saved to a txt file.
+For this I used https://www.gpsvisualizer.com/draw/.
+Dropping pins at the desired location was quick and easy.
+The corresponding coordinates could be saved to a TXT file.

 Here is an example of me dropping some pins:
 ![gpsvisualiser](Files/gpsvisualiser.png)